hudochenkov/postcss-sorting/docs/properties-order.md

 - unprefixed property names
 - group objects with these properties:
     - `properties (array of strings)`: The properties in this group.
-    - `emptyLineBefore (true|false)`: By default it's disabled and doesn't affect anything.
-If `true`, this group will be separated from other properties by an empty newline.
-If `false`, the group will have no empty lines separating it from other properties.

 **By default, unlisted properties will be placed after all listed properties.** So if you specify an array and do not include `display`, that means that the `display` property can be included before or after all specified properties. *This can be changed with the [`unspecified-properties-position`](./unspecified-properties-position.md) option*.